Sun Safety, Wellbeing, Melanoma Awareness

 The sun’s harmful UV rays don’t just damage skin: they can also damage your eyes.
 If your eyes are overexposed to UV radiation, the protective layer on the front surface of the eye may be damaged, at least temporarily.

 Short-term over-exposure to UV rays can cause photokeratitis or “snow blindness”.
 This is sunburn of the cornea, a temporary but often painful condition.
-This risk increases when UV is reflected from below, by water, sand, or snow, because UV rays bypass the protection that caps or hats provide – a very good reason to wear sunglasses in bright conditions.
+This risk increases when UV is reflected from below, by water, sand, or snow, because UV rays bypass the protection that caps or hats provide – a very good reason to always wear UV protective sunglasses in bright conditions.

 Long-term exposure to UV radiation in very bright sunlight over many years may result in eye problems such as cataracts, which cause a gradual clouding of the natural lens of the eye - or a pterygium, a growth on the surface of the eye.
 Long-term sun exposure can also contribute to macular degeneration of the retina, a leading cause of blindness in later life.